 audit committee and, if warranted, has the opportunity to escalate

 issues to the board both through the normal audit committee process

 and through the more direct communication with outside

-directors or its audit committee related to their ability to
+or its audit committee related to their ability to oversee the IT

 1. Review credentials of board members related to abilities